 As with private projects, it’s important to know and understand the notice requirements in your particular state.
 Send the notice that is required, maintain proof of sending or delivery, and do it at the very start of furnishing.

-2) If Unpaid, Send a Notice of Intent
+Step 2: Send a Notice of Intent

 Typically, this optional notice is sent to the general contractor, but sometimes it must go to the surety or the public authority.
 Again, time frames will vary from state to state, so adhering to the requirements for a bond claim should be priority number one.

 Even though a Notice of Intent is generally not a required document, our recommendation is to go ahead and send it anyway!
-Better to give the recipient one final warning – and one last opportunity – to pay you before you’re forced to proceed to the next step.
+Better to give the recipient one final warning – and one last opportunity to pay you – before you’re forced to proceed to the next step.

 By sending such notice to the GC, the surety, and the awarding authority, all parties become aware that a payment dispute has occurred.
 Sending the notice of intent to everyone at the top of the payment chain will create pressure to settle the payment dispute.